roteKlaue/flux-bot/README.md

-# HarmonyClient
+# flux-bot

-HarmonyClient is an advanced extension for Discord.js that simplifies the process of handling commands, argument parsing, and interactions for both slash and text-based commands.
+flux-bot is an advanced extension for Discord.js that simplifies the process of handling commands, argument parsing, and interactions for both slash and text-based commands.

 ## Features